Townhouse: United Kingdom

-Asia, Australia, South Africa, Zimbabwe
+Other countries

 In Asia, Australia, South Africa and Zimbabwe, the usage of the term follows the North American sense.
 Townhouses are generally found in complexes.
 Large complexes often have high security, resort facilities such as swimming pools, gyms, parks and playground equipment.
 Typically, a townhouse has a strata title; i.e., a type of title where the common property (landscaped area, public corridors, building structure, etc.) is owned by a corporation of individual owners and the houses on the property are owned by the individual owners.

 In population-dense Asian cities dominated by high-rise residential apartment blocks, such as Hong Kong, townhouses in private housing developments remain almost exclusively populated by the very wealthy due to the rarity and relatively large sizes of the units.
 Prominent examples in Hong Kong include Severn 8, in which a 5067 sqft townhouse sold for HK$285 million (US$37 million) in 2008, or HK$57,000 (US$7,400) per square foot, a record in Asia, and The Beverly Hills, which consists of multiple rows of townhouses with some units as large as 11000 sqft.
 Commonly in the suburbs of major cities, an old house on a large block of land is demolished and replaced by a short row of townhouses, built 'end on' to the street for added privacy.